brendangregg/bpf-perf-workshop/README.md

 - SSH to a lab instance (see bit of paper), or,
 - Setup your own system with [BCC](https://github.com/iovisor/bcc) & [bpftrace](https://github.com/iovisor/bpftrace).
 Sample instructions below.
+- Use the supplied Vagrant box (https://www.vagrantup.com/downloads.html)

 #### System Setup

+##### Local setup

-If you choose to setup your own system, here is a script for Ubuntu:
+If you choose to setup your own system, here is a script for Ubuntu: (19.04 or greater required)

 ```
 sudo apt-get update